DotBatcher/ByteBot/README.md

 # ByteBot

+IMPORTANT:
+   Make sure you install node.js and you have the npm version.
+This will not work if you dont install node.js

 A simple bot with the ability to kick, ban, turn itself off, and log the chat
 setup:
 To get the bot up and running, you need to make your own app and bot user, create an app and user here: https://discord.com/developers/applications/